neuefische/web-exercises/README.md

 ```

 > **Note**
 > You can do multiple exercises in one branch (e.g. `demo-start` and `demo-end`) if it makes sense.
-Just pick a unique branch like `<session-name>_demo`.
+Pick a unique branch like `<session-name>_demo`.
 Note that the `create` script will not be able to automatically detect the correct exercise name in that case.

 ## Create a new exercise